 Caring for goats

-Before you decide to get goats, it is important to carefully consider whether you have the time, resources, knowledge, as well as the right environment to care for your goats properly.
+Goats are highly intelligent, social and active animals.
+Before you decide to care for goats it is important to consider whether you have the time, resources, knowledge, and the right environment to care for your goats properly.

-- Goats need appropriate shelter particular from the wind and rain, therefore a well set up shelter is important.
+- Goats need appropriate shelter from the sun, wind and rain.

 - Goats are incredibly inquisitive and active, and are well known for being excellent escape artists, therefore fencing must be appropriate.